algorandfoundation/algorand-python-testing/docs/index.md

 1. Arrange:

     - Simulated Environment: Utilizes `algopy_testing_context()` to mimic the Algorand Virtual Machine.
-It also provides access to an array of utilities and so called `anonymous variables` which allow quick instantiation of random values of specific types where the value itself is not important, it also serves as a backbone for property based testing capabilities.
+It also provides access to an array of utilities and so called [_value generators_](testing-guide/concepts.md#value-generators) which allow quick instantiation of random values of specific types where the value itself is not important, it also serves as a backbone for property based testing capabilities.
     - Test Data Generation: Leverages `ctx.any_string()` for creating random, typed inputs of type `algopy.String`.
 Note that this differs from `algopy.arc4` types, for which context manager provides separate `any_*` methods accessible via `arc4` property on context instance.
     - Contract Instantiation: Creates an instance of `HelloWorld` contract within the test context.
 Test context automatically instantiates a corresponding `algopy.Application` and links it with the class instance which is loaded in the python interpreter.